“This was where he was last spotted.”

 Weak, bleeding and limping in pain, the wounded Dimetrodon didn’t even notice the other member of it’s kind at the top of the hill as it pitifully tried to crawl up it.

-The healthier Dimetrodon meanwhile bolted down the hill and leaped at it’s wounded kin.
+The healthier Dimetrodon meanwhile bolted down and leaped at it’s wounded kin.

 The healthy Dimetrodon easily overpowered the wounded creature after a short struggle and pushed it on it’s back, breaking it’s fragile sail completely.

 The Dimetrodon screamed in agony as it waved it’s legs around helplessly on it’s back like a turtle.
-The healthy Dimetrodon meanwhile started to tear into it’s helpless kin whilst it was still alive.
+The healthy Dimetrodon meanwhile started to tear into the other whilst it was still alive.

 Even the criminals looked away in disgust.